Cbhihe/Doc_python-virtual-environments-quickstart/README.md

 web sites, or in the adjoined LICENSE.md file.

-**–= A gentle introduction for Linux users and a few others =–**

 The decision to write this tutorial can be traced back to two posts: the first is a 2019 [blog post](https://bartek-blog.github.io/python/2018/08/18/Pyenv-and-VirtualEnvs.html) by Bartek Skorulski, the second is a 2017 [post](https://stackoverflow.com/a/41573588/4906636) by @Flimm on the Stackoverflow site.
-The underlying motivation was my being fed up with the fact that no easy-to-read quickstart existed, which tends to make the life of beginners always more difficult than it should be.
+The underlying motivation was my being fed up with the fact that no easy-to-read even half comprehensive quickstart existed, which tends to make the life of beginners always more difficult than it should be.

 In this tutorial I focus on the environment commonly seen by Archlinux users, and by extension by all Linux users whose distribution runs on the system and